 Although only 1 Duke medical student matched with family medicine residencies in 2019, Duke’s family medicine department is highly esteemed and extremely rigorous.
 Students interested in family medicine have the opportunity to participate in the Primary Care Leadership Track, which includes starting a longitudinal clerkship in their second year in which they care for pregnant mothers and deliver babies, do research in community health, and serve in a community health agency.
 There are three 2-week family medicine clinical selectives available for second-year students and 9 clinical science electives and sub-internships available for fourth-year students.
 Interested students can also participate in the Family Medicine Interest Group, a student-run organization that works closely with Duke’s Department of Family Medicine and Community Health to organize social events, discussions, and procedural and skills nights for family medicine students.
 Students accepted in 2019 had an average MCAT score of 520 (the full range was 513-525) and an average GPA of 3.8 (full range: 3.6-4.0).

-The incoming CU Medical School class of 2019 had a median undergraduate GPA of 3.76 and a median MCAT score of 511.
+The incoming CU Medical School 2018 class had an average undergraduate GPA of 3.76 and an average MCAT score of 511.
 The total medical school enrollment is 722, and 26 medical students matched with family medicine residencies in 2019.
 Students have access to a wide range of family medicine resources, beginning with 1st, 2nd, and 4th phase electives on topics such as Oral Health: Acute Dental, Primary Sports Care Medicine, and create-your-own elective options.
 Students then complete one of two 2nd year family medicine clerkships: the first is an 8-week clerkship focusing on community and primary care, and the second is a 16-week longitudinal medicine clerkship focusing on both hospitalized adult care and primary care.
 Interested students can complete a family medicine phase 4 sub-internship with an emphasis on hospitalized adults, pregnant parents and newborns.
 UC Medical School partners with almost every family medicine residency in Colorado, so students have lots of options for where to complete their 4-week sub-internship.
 CU students also complete a mentored scholarly activity as an introduction to research in primary care.

 The University of Michigan Medical School matched 9 medical students to family medicine residencies in 2019.
 Family medicine is one of the required core clerkships for each medical student, and it has been since 1996.
 Students focus on providing ambulatory care in community-based outpatient settings for a variety of patients.
-The median undergraduate GPA for the incoming class of 2019 was 3.82, and the median MCAT score was 514.
+The average undergraduate GPA for the incoming class in 2019 was 3.78, and the average MCAT score percentile was 90.77.

 In addition to its many available courses and clerkship opportunities, UW’s Department of Family Medicine and the Family Medicine Residency Network have carefully developed a family medicine sub-internship for UW and visiting medical students so that students can get a feel for what a residency in family medicine is like.
 Students can complete this sub-internship at a variety of inpatient and outpatient clinics and hospitals throughout Washington, Wyoming, Alaska, Montana, and Idaho.
 The Department of Family Medicine also has two funded sub-internship spots available for students underrepresented in medicine.
 A whopping 45 UW medical students matched with family medicine residencies in 2019.
 With its larger class size of 270 entering MDs, UW School of Medicine received more than 9,000 applications, including more than 1500 from the states of Washington, Wyoming, Alaska, Montana, and Idaho—a region the school prioritizes for admission (95% of each incoming class is from these five states on average).
 In 2019, the school had an 18.2% acceptance rate for in-region applicants and a 0.6% acceptance rate for out-of-region applicants.